matthewrenze/RepData_PeerAssessment1/PA1_template.md

 imputedMeanSteps <- mean(imputedTotals$steps)
 imputedMedianSteps <- median(imputedTotals$steps)
 ```
-The mean number of steps (imputed) is 10,766.19.
+The mean number of steps per day (imputed) is 10,766.19.
-The median number of steps (imputed) is 10,766.19.
+The median number of steps per day (imputed) is 10,766.19.

-So, when using imputed values, the mean stayed the same and the median was moved to a day with all imputed values.
+So, when using imputed values, the mean stayed the same and the median was moved to a day containing all imputed values.

 ## Are there differences in activity patterns between weekdays and weekends?